Blackfield & Langley F.C.: History

 1959–60, the club were relegated back to Division Three.
 League restructuring in 1968 saw them moved into Division Three West, before further reorganisation in 1971 led to the club becoming members of Division Four.
 A third-place finish in 1974–75 resulted in promotion to Division Three, but they were relegated back to Division Four after finishing bottom of the table in 1978–79.
 When Division Four was abolished in 1980, the club were moved up to Division Three.

 The 1981–82 season saw Blackfield & Langley finish as runners-up in Division Three, earning promotion to Division One.
 After missing out on promotion to Division One on goal difference in 1983–84, they went on to win the Division Two title in 1984–85 and were promoted to the league's top division.
 They were Division One runners-up in 1988–89 and again in 1991–92 and 1993–94.
 They went on to win Division One and the Southampton Senior Cup in 1997–98, but were unable to take promotion due to their ground not meeting the Wessex League requirements.
 However, after upgrade work was complete, a third-place finish in the renamed Premier Division in 1999–2000 was enough to secure promotion.
 When the Wessex League gained extra divisions in 2004, the club were relegated to the new Division Two, having finished second-from-bottom of the league in 2003–04.
 Division Two was subsequently renamed Division One in 2006.

 Blackfield & Langley were Division One runners-up in 2008–09, earning promotion to the Premier Division.
 In 2012–13 the club won the Premier Division, but did not apply for promotion to the Southern League due to the cost of upgrading their ground.
 They won the Hampshire FA's Russell Cotes Cup in 2014–15, beating Horndean 2–0 in the final.
 The club were Premier Division champions in 2017–18, earning promotion to Division One South of the Southern League.
 The 2018–19 season saw the club win the Division One South title, earning promotion to the Premier Division South.
+However, they resigned from the Southern League the following season and returned to the Premier Division of the Wessex League.